Staff

 Erin Dunmore, Senior Development Specialist

-Laura Zillman, Development and Communications Specialist
+Laura Zillman, Communications Specialist

 Laura Zillman (she/her) supports internal and external communications as the Development and Communications Specialist for the National Network to End Domestic Violence (NNEDV), including content creation, social media campaigns, and the development of the annual Domestic Violence Counts survey and report.
 Prior to joining NNEDV, Laura worked with a number of organizations on gender-based violence intervention and prevention initiatives, including Saving Promise, the National Domestic Violence Hotline, RAINN, Polaris, and GW Students Against Sexual Assault.
 Laura earned her BA in Human Services with a minor in Women’s Studies, and her MPA with a concentration in Gender & Public Policy, from The George Washington University and currently lives in Washington, DC.

-Kim Pentico, Economic Justice Senior Director
+Kim Pentico, Senior Director of Economic Justice

 Kim has been working with and on behalf of survivors of sexual and domestic violence since 1990.
 She first spent over seven years working for a local domestic violence program in Kansas and another seven years at the Kansas Coalition Against Sexual and Domestic Violence.
 She has also worked for the STOP Technical Assistance Project in Washington, DC.
 Kim works to ensure and enhance survivor access to economic justice and long-term safety.

-brandii collins, Economic Justice Senior Coordinator
+brandii collins, Economic Justice Specialist

 After receiving her B.A. in Political Science from the University of California: San Diego, brandii started her career working in direct services with domestic violence survivors.
 For two years she worked in a crisis shelter where she provided trauma-informed care and emergency advocacy for survivors.
 She supported survivors in crisis safety planning, housing case management, and resource building.
 Now on the the National Network to End Domestic Violence (NNEDV) team, brandii plans to spend the rest of her career striving for anti-racist community building and the revitalization of our communities.